We review VPNs independently, but we may earn commissions if you buy a VPN via our links.

 We Recommend: Average speeds of 80Mbps or higher.

-We calculate a percentage speed loss rating that reflects the impact each VPN is likely to have on your VPN speeds.
+Furthermore, we calculate a percentage speed loss rating that reflects the impact each VPN is likely to have on your VPN speeds.

 VPNs with an average speed loss of 20% or less perform better in the overall ratings.